AirOverflow/PCC-Challs-Public/README.md

-# PCC-23-Challs
+# PCC-Public-Challs
-Pakistan Cyber Security Challenge - 2023 CTF
+Pakistan Cyber Security Challenge - CTF

 ---

-All the writeups/config files for the PCC-23 are in this repo.
+All the writeups/config files for the PCC-CTF are in this repo.

 ---